nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Tidus - Overdrive
   * Wakka & Tidus - Attack

+## Levelling with Yuna in Kilika Random Battles

+### Why shouldn't I do it?
+  * It involves defending with Yuna then switching her with Lulu to kill a monster, then menu'ing her back to the party.

+### Why should I do it?
+  * It lessens one encounter in Mushroom Rock Road in order for Yuna to level up to Sphere Level 11.
+Typically in a Blitzball Win scenario Yuna will Level after 3-4 Encounters.
+  * Yuna has a 12% chance to go first before Tidus so it's technically free AP for her.

+### How do I do it?
+  * Switch Kimahri with Wakka on or after the Ragora Fight.
+  * Defend with Yuna during an encounter then switch out with Lulu during fights where she's needed.
+  * Switch Yuna back to the party after the fight.

+Typically, I just let Yuna in the party for 4-5 monster(2 encounters) kills then let Lulu in for the rest.

 ## Skipping Wakka's Rulebreaker

 ### Why shouldn't I do it?